gusridd/JS2Moose/README.md

 ========

-This project relies on the esprima JavaScript parser from: https://github.com/ariya/esprima It uses JQuery as DOM manipulator from: http://jquery.com/
+This project relies on the esprima JavaScript parser from: https://github.com/ariya/esprima It uses JQuery as the DOM manipulator from: http://jquery.com/